OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Additional_Course_Features.md

 # Additional Course Features

 In the course users have a number of additional course functions at their disposal, which the course author can activate and deactivate as required.
-These functions then appear either in the toolbar or under “My course”.
+These functions then appear either in the toolbar or under "My course".

 ## Menu "My course"